-The options for technology in the classroom have exploded in the 21st century.
-We can use clickers in our classrooms, smartphone and tablet quizzing apps, online course management systems, smartboards, and probably about 100 other things that I haven’t even heard of.
-But one question that continues to pop up is whether students should use technology to take notes.
+The options for technology in the classroom have exploded, but one question that continues to pop up is whether students should use technology to take notes.

 In their first experiment, taking notes by hand led to greater performance on the conceptual questions relative to taking notes on the laptop computers.
 Those who took notes using the laptop computer were essentially transcribing the TED talks during note-taking.
 The researchers noted that when students have to take notes by hand, they are forced to put the information into their own words and decide what is most important due to limitations in writing speed.
 We typically can type much faster than we can write, and so when typing notes, it is much easier to simply type everything.
 Writing notes by hand encourages processing of the information that is good for learning.